Yu-val-weiss/vision-project/README.md

 A quick computer vision project that is able to recognise 7 different gestures live on a webcam.
+Uses OpenCV and Google's MediaPipe.

 1. THUMBS_UP
 2. THUMBS_DOWN